crespire/crespire/README.md

 I'm a web developer based in Toronto, ON.

-* Right now, I'm wrapping up [The Odin Project](https://theodinproject.com), just finished a Facebook clone build with Rails.
+* Right now, I'm wrapping up [The Odin Project](https://theodinproject.com)'s Rails course, just finished a Facebook clone build with Rails.
 * Next on my list is learning React.

 Aside from web development, my other hobbies include analog photography, music and video games.